 Sea salt and dust are two of the most abundant aerosols, as sandstorms whip small pieces of mineral dust from deserts into the atmosphere and wind-driven spray from ocean waves flings sea salt aloft.
 Both tend to be larger particles than their human-made counterparts.

 The remaining 10 percent of aerosols are considered anthropogenic, or human-made, and they come from a variety of sources.
 Though less abundant than natural forms, anthropogenic aerosols can dominate the air downwind of urban and industrial areas.

 Automobiles, incinerators, smelters, and power plants are prolific producers of sulfates, nitrates, black carbon, and other particles.
 Deforestation, overgrazing, drought, and excessive irrigation can alter the land surface, increasing the rate at which dust aerosols enter the atmosphere.
 Even indoors, cigarettes, cooking stoves, fireplaces, and candles are sources of aerosols.

 NASA map by Robert Simmon, based on data from the Multi-angle Imaging SpectroRadiometer (MISR) and the Moderate Resolution Imaging Spectroradiometer (MODIS) on Terra and on the GEOS-Chem model.
 Caption by Holli Riebeek and Adam Voiland.

-Particle pollution—both solid particles and liquid droplets in the air—comes in a range of sizes, but particles smaller than 2.5 micrometers pose the greatest risk to human health
+Solid particles and liquid droplets in the air come in a range of sizes, but those smaller than 2.5 micrometers pose the greatest risk to human health.